Return J. Meigs Jr.

-Return Jonathan Meigs Jr. (/ˈmɛɡz/; November 17, 1764March 29, 1825) was a Democratic-Republican politician from Ohio.
-He served as the fourth governor of Ohio, fifth United States Postmaster General, and as a United States senator.
+Return Jonathan Meigs Jr. (/ˈmɛɡz/; November 17, 1764 – March 29, 1825) was a Democratic-Republican politician from Ohio.
+He served as the fourth governor of Ohio, eighth United States Postmaster General, and as a United States senator.

 Early life

 Meigs was born in Middletown in the Colony of Connecticut on November 17, 1764.
 He was the son of Return J. Meigs Sr. and the descendant of early Puritan settlers in Massachusetts.
 He graduated from Yale College in 1785 and studied law there.
 In 1788, after being admitted to the bar in Connecticut, he moved to Marietta, Ohio, where his father had been one of the first settlers, arriving earlier that year.

 Career

 In Marietta, Meigs was a lawyer, storekeeper and farmer, as well as serving in public offices.
 He was appointed the first court clerk for the court established at Marietta in 1788.
 When a post office was established in Marietta in 1794, he became its first postmaster.
 In 1798 he was named to a judgeship on the Northwest Territory's territorial court, and in 1799 he won election to the territorial legislature.

 In 1803 he was appointed the first chief justice of the Ohio State Supreme Court.
 In October 1804, he resigned this position to become commandant of U. S. troops in the St. Charles district of the Louisiana Territory.
 He attained the rank of Brevet Colonel and retained the command until 1806.
-In 1805 he was chosen as judge of the Supreme Court of Louisiana and then in 1807, Judge of the United States District Court for the Michigan Territory.
+In 1805 he was chosen as judge of the Supreme Court of Louisiana and then in 1807, judge of the United States District Court for the Michigan Territory.

 He returned to Ohio in 1807 to run for governor.
-He won the election, but was declared ineligible for failing to meet the residency requirements.
+He won the election but was declared ineligible for failing to meet the residency requirements.
 He then was appointed to the U.S. Senate to finish the term of John Smith and was re-elected to his own term a year later.
 He resigned in late 1810 after winning the governorship.

-He served two two-year terms, resigning in April 1814 when appointed Postmaster general by President Madison.
+He served two two-year terms, resigning in April 1814 when appointed Postmaster general by President James Madison.
 His service as Postmaster General was not without controversy.
 Congress investigated him twice, and he was cleared both times.
-The size of the Post office doubled during his tenure, which implicated financial difficulties.
+The size of the Post Office doubled during his tenure, which implicated financial difficulties.
 He served until 1823, when he retired due to ill health and returned to Marietta.

 Meigs died March 29, 1825, and is buried in Marietta's Mound Cemetery.
 His grave is marked by a large monument bearing a long inscription reciting his public services and family devotion.